Mendolis/PSNativeDataStore/README.md

 #     UNDER CONSTRUCTION

 # PSNativeDataStore( NDS )
-PSNativeDataStore is a script module designed to store PowerShell objects in a native format to disk.
-Ideal of configuration files, your code does not change as you move from server to server.
-You can access your objects with the same code even if the object files are located in a different directory or drive on each server!!!
+PSNativeDataStore is a script module designed to store and organize PowerShell objects in a native format to disk.

-## Organization
-NDS organizes your files based on project.
-Every NDS cmdlet has a -projectname parameter.
-It is suggest

-This was designed and testing using PowerShell version 4.0.
-Minor changes may be required to work with earlier versions.

-PSNativeDataStore is a PowerShell module.
-If you are unfamiliar with the use of modules, please reference the Microsoft document on PowerShell Modules.
-The installation documents in this project

-Full documentation is located in the PSNativeDataStore.rtf document in this project.
-However, knowning technorati do not read the instructions, there are three example scripts for download that demonstrate 99% of the functionality you will ever need.
+Some of nifty uses for PSNativeDataStore

+      - Configuration files!
+Store server specific configurations on the server itself, not in your code.
+      - Persist values from one session to the next
+      - Store values based on project.
+Access with the same code everytime!
+      - Special functions allow you to include external scripts you store in the NDS Repository

+NDS also has some interesting features:

+      - The NDS Repository is organized by Project.
+Keep your related files together automatically
+      - You can save your include scripts by Project as well.
+Helpful if you want a sript that works differently in each project to have the same name.

+Did you know?
+NDS objects are self-aware!!!
+Thats right, when you create or load a NDS object from disk, it is aware of it's own location.
+Calling the objects Save() method will automatically store to disk for you!
+Not need remember where separate objects are located.

+      - If you copy an object to a different project and load it into your script, it will 'remember' it's new location and automatically save to the new project!!
+Ain't that just fancy

+#Getting Started

   - CreateObjectExample.ps1